Grizzly Bear: struggling to survive in Alberta and Jasper National Park

 Two potential projects that will adversely affect the bears:

-• Proposal to construct a hotel and tent cabins at Maligne Lake
+• Proposal by Maligne Tours Ltd. to construct tent cabins for overnight accommodation at Maligne Lake

 • Marmot Basin Ski area’s upcoming long-range plan to expand operations into a wilderness area of its lease and possible future summer use of the hill